18F/18f.gsa.gov/_posts/2020-04-13-rapid-implementation-of-policy-as-code.md

 - mike-gintz
 tags:
 - api
-- transformation-services
+- transformation services
-- health-and-human-services
+- health and human services
-- rules-as-code
+- rules as code
 excerpt: "No policy or rule stays the same forever.
 In response to a crisis, policy changes often come much faster, and stakes can be higher."
 image: /assets/blog/rapid-implementation-of-policy-as-code/header.jpg
 ---